wiremock/wiremock.org/_site/docs/record-playback-legacy.md

 ### Capturing request headers

-Optionally, you can record request headers so that your stub mappings will match on those in addition to URL, method and body (if a POST or PUT).
-This is done by adding an extra parameter to the command line e.g.
+Optionally, you can record request headers so that your stub mappings match on those in addition to URL, method and body (if a POST or PUT).
+This is done by adding an extra parameter to the command line, like `--match-headers="Accept,Content-Type"`
-`--match-headers="Accept,Content-Type"`

-> **note**
->
+!!! note

-> The recorder will ignore any request matching one it has already
+    The recorder ignores any request matching one it has already captured.
-> captured.

 ## Playback